matbona/car-rental-system/README.md

-# Car Rental OOP Starter
+# Car Rental System

-This is an intentionally small, OOP-focused simulation of a car rental reservation system.
+This is an intentionally small simulation of a car rental reservation system.

-The task statement says that:
-- a production-ready solution is not expected,
-- around two hours of effort should be enough,
-- the solution should focus on non-trivial aspects,
-- boilerplate and infrastructure should be avoided,
-- depth is preferred over breadth.

 For that reason this project does **not** include Spring Boot, REST API, persistence, database setup, authentication or UI.
 The solution focuses on the core domain problem: reserving a limited number of cars of a given type for a selected time period.